-- Oversaw the Company's continuous focus and commitment to its Target Zero safety culture, which resulted in zero air accidents, zero severe injury events and sustained strong performance of LTISR during 2023; - Strengthened the Company's government services offerings with the award of a contract with the Irish Department of Transport to deliver SAR services on behalf of the Irish Coast Guard ("IRCG"); - Retained key customer accounts and procured new contracts and ad hoc activity in the offshore energy business that meet or exceed the Company's financial return objectives; - Closed a new £55 million secured equipment financing with a syndicate of banks led by National Westminster Bank Plc in January 2024 to further support the Company's capital commitments under the UKSAR2G contract; and - · Continued to develop the Company's sustainability program.
+- Oversaw the Company's continuous focus and commitment to its Target Zero safety culture, which resulted in sustained strong performance of LTISR during 2024; - Strengthened the Company's government services offerings with the commencement of SAR services for the IRCG and beginning the transition to UKSAR2G services for the MCA; - Retained key customer accounts and procured new contracts and ad hoc activity in the offshore energy business that meet or exceed the Company's financial return objectives; - Signed an agreement with Leonardo for the purchase of ten AW189 super medium helicopters plus options to purchase an additional ten AW189 helicopters, increasing flexibility and operational and environmental performance; - Closed a new long-term equipment financing for up to €100 million with National Westminster Bank Plc, a portion of which is guaranteed by UK Export Finance, to support the Company's capital commitments related to the IRCG contract (the "IRCG Debt"); and - Continued to develop the Company's sustainability program.

-In March 2023, the Committee recommended, and the Board approved, the following compensation actions with respect to Mr. Bradshaw:
+In March 2024, the Committee recommended, and the Board approved, the following compensation actions with respect to Mr. Bradshaw:

-- Mr. Bradshaw's base salary was unchanged for 2023; and - Set the percentage target for long-term incentive compensation at 400%, resulting in the issuance of an annual equity award with an aggregate target grant date value of approximately \$2.9 million, which was split equally between 2023 RSUs and 2023 PSUs.
+- An 11% base salary increase to \$800,000 based on the Committee's review of market data for executives with similar responsibilities; and - Set the percentage target for long-term incentive compensation at 400% (no change from the prior year), resulting in the issuance of an annual equity award with an aggregate target grant date value of approximately \$3.2 million, 60% of which was comprised of 2024 PSUs and 40% of which was 2024 RSUs.

-In March 2024, the Committee recommended, and the Board approved, a 2023 STIP payout for Mr. Bradshaw in the amount of \$1,284,660, which represented 119% of his target opportunity under the 2023 STIP.
+In February 2025, the Committee recommended, and the Board approved, a 2024 STIP payout for Mr. Bradshaw in the amount of \$1,323,738, which represented 112% of his target opportunity under the 2024 STIP.
+In determining the 2024 payout, the Committee and the Board considered Mr. Bradshaw's 2024 Individual Strategic Goals and Performance Highlights above, each of which corresponded to his Individual Strategic Metrics under the 2024 STIP.